kamping-site/kamping/docs/named_parameters.md

 DataBuffers with type *inout* correspond to named parameters like `sendrecv_buf(...)` used in `MPI_Bcast` where data is sent on one root rank (in parameter) and received (out parameter) on all other ranks.

-### Ownership
+### Ownership {#sec:ownership}
 This property simply determines whether a DataBuffer owns its underlying data following the corresponding C++ ownership concept and is most important for out parameters.
 A DataBuffer *references* (*non*-owns) its container if the latter has been passed to the named parameter as an lvalue as in `send_buf(data)` or `recv_buf_out(recv_buffer)`.
 Otherwise a DataBuffer is *owning*, e.g. for `recv_buf_out()`, `recv_buf_out(std::move(recv_buffer))`.

 Note that a named (out) parameter without associated underlying container (such as `recv_buf_out()`) implies that the caller asks KaMPIng to allocate the memory to hold the computed/infered values.
-This results in owning container, which is allocated by KaMPIng and ownership transfered to the caller upon return.
+This results in an owning container, which is allocated by KaMPIng and ownership is transferred to the caller upon return.

 Furthermore, the ownership of an out parameter is important as it specifies how the computed data will be returned to the caller.
 Owning out parameters are moved to a result object which is returned by value.